Is there currently a class-action mesothelioma lawsuit?

 What to Know Before you File a Lawsuit

 With the length of time that asbestos-mesothelioma lawsuits have been in the courts, you can be sure that the other side will have access to lawyers who work on nothing but asbestos and mesothelioma litigation.
 When going up against those responsible for asbestos exposure, you need experts on your side as well.
+If a Spanish-speaking lawyer is needed to help with your case, we have the resources necessary to help you get the compensation you deserve.
 McIntyre Law’s staff is here to help you gather important documentation such as medical and employment records, or death records if your case involves wrongful death.

 This process is tedious, and any oversight or misstep can damage your case.
 When we handle the process, it simplifies things for you and enables us to build a legal strategy that will maximize the compensation that you ultimately receive.